ricardoues/CarND-Vehicle-Detection/writeup_report.md

 Firstly, I used principal component analysis (cell codes #24 through #26 in `./P5.ipynb`) in order to reduce the dimension of the input space (HOG features + color histogram) , this step was made for theoretical considerations (a big input space is prone to overfitting).
 750 components were used which explained 83% of the variability of the data.

-XGBoost was used for classifying vehicles and non-vehicles.
+Next, XGBoost was used for classifying vehicles and non-vehicles (cell codes #27 through #37 in `./P5.ipynb`).
 Grid search was used to determine a good model (there is no guarantee of optimality).

 The best model has the following hyperparameters:
 * n_estimators = 50